NextCloud-Whiteboard/excalidraw/README.md

 ## Sponsors & support

-If you like the project, you can become a sponsor at [Open Collective](https://opencollective.com/excalidraw) or use [Excalidraw+](https://plus.excalidraw.com/).
+If you like the project, you can become a sponsor at [Open Collective](https://opencollective.com/excalidraw).

 ## Thank you for supporting Excalidraw